Skip to main content

 2. Step back from your thoughts or emotions: Your mind is a great content generator and never stops telling stories that evoke certain emotions.
 Remember: you are not your emotion; you don’t necessarily have to act on your thoughts.
 Tell yourself, “I notice that I am having a thought or feeling…” or “My mind is telling me to feel…or think…Thanks, Mind.”
 Or, label your story, “Oh, yes, this is my old favorite, ‘I am a failure story.”
 The few extra words you add before your thoughts and emotions help you create distance or separation between yourself and your thoughts and emotions, which helps you not get fused with your private experiences.
 A caveat here is that for the "Thanks Mind" technique, the tone is playful rather than sarcastic, as the latter can foster more conflict with your thoughts.

 3. Treat your emotions and thoughts as temporary: Your mind tells you a story and makes you feel a certain way.
-A mindful way of experiencing thoughts and emotions as temporary is to imagine that you are on a beach, and your thoughts and emotions, like the waves of the ocean, come and go.
+A mindful way of experiencing thoughts and emotions as temporary is to imagine yourself on a beach, where your thoughts and emotions, like the ocean's waves, come and go.
 At the same time, you dig your toes into the sand and allow these internal experiences to pass.
 Using the analogy of ocean waves, view thoughts, emotions, images, or body sensations as discrete, short-lived events akin to individual ocean waves that arise in awareness and then recede.
 And when they are gone, they are gone, at least for that moment (Kabat-Zinn, 2013).

 5. Work on value-based goals: Once you let go of your unhelpful thoughts and emotions, you create more space in your mind to work on meaningful goals.
 Create an action plan to accomplish the goals while staying true to your core values.
 A helpful way to realize your values and direct your next committed action is by doing this value-focused exercise (Harris, 2008).
 Imagine that you are eighty years old and looking back on your life.
 Then finish the following sentences: